AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 </p>
 Source: <https://upload.wikimedia.org/wikipedia/commons/8/80/Moody_diagram.jpg>

 The setup you’re working with involves two pipes with different inner diameters (0.195” and 0.625”) producing laminar and turbulent flows.
 Whether the flow is turbulent or laminar can be determined by looking at your pressure data (or by calculating the Reynolds number).
-The Reynolds number, Re, is a dimensionless quantity defined as the ratio of inertia forces to viscous forces and is given by:
+The Reynolds number, Re, is a dimensionless quantity defined as the ratio of inertial forces to viscous forces and is given by:

 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/equations/lab2_2.png" width="100">